zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

 * `instance_type`: The instance type to use for the Sagemaker training job.
   (Defaults to `ml.t3.medium`.)
-* `execution_role`: The IAM role to use for the Sagemaker training job.
+* `processor_role`: The IAM role to use for the Sagemaker processing job/step.
 * `volume_size_in_gb`: The size of the volume to use for the Sagemaker training job.
 (Defaults to 30 GB.)
 * `max_runtime_in_seconds`: The maximum runtime of the Sagemaker training job.
   (Defaults to 1 day or 86400 seconds.)
+* `processor_tags`: Any tags you want to add to the particular step or pipeline as a whole.

 Check out the [this docs page](../..//advanced-guide/pipelines/settings.md) for more information on how to specify settings.